-Thais love their food and take pride in how good it tastes.
-If, while eating, the Thai cook asks you ‘aroy mai’ (tasty – yes?), you can reply, ‘aroy’ and nod.
-You can even take it a step further by saying ‘aroy dee’ (yummy), or ‘aroy mak’ (very tasty) while making a thumb-up gesture.
+Thai people love their food and take pride in how good it tastes.
+If, while eating, you are asked ‘aroy mai’ (tasty – yes?), you can reply, ‘aroy’ and nod.
+You can even take it a step further by saying ‘aroy dee’ (yummy), or ‘aroy mak mak’ (very very tasty).

 8 – Nam: Water